 - Modified sports games with others.

 As the individual’s condition progresses, it is still worthwhile to have outlets for physical activity, to maintain muscle tone and physical strength and elevate mood.
-The individual might benefit from sessions with a physical therapist, a light exercise or dance class at a local senior center or pool, or walks with bird-watching groups.
+The individual might benefit from sessions with a physical therapist or home health care, a light exercise or dance class at a local senior center or pool, or walks with bird-watching groups.

 Mental Exercises and Therapeutic Activities